bli25/RSEM_tutorial/README.md

 ## <a name="simulation"></a> Simulation

 In this section we will show you how to use RSEM's simulator to guide your design of sequencing experiments.
-Suppose that sample *LPS_6h* is from a plot project we have conducted and we are interested in gene `Cav2` because it is differentially expressed and supported by existing literature.
+Suppose that sample *LPS_6h* is from a pilot project we have conducted and we are interested in gene `Cav2` because it is differentially expressed and supported by existing literature.
 We want to ask the following two questions:

 1. Have we sequenced deeply enough for `Cav2`?
 2. If not, how many reads do we need to sequence?